athammad/pbox/cran-comments.md

 The package follows CRAN policies and guidelines, including proper documentation, testing, and dependency management.
 I am committed to maintaining and updating the package based on user feedback and CRAN policies.
 Thank you for considering the `pbox` package for inclusion in CRAN.
-We look forward to your feedback and are happy to make any necessary adjustments to meet CRAN standards.
+I look forward to your feedback and I am happy to make any necessary adjustments to meet CRAN standards.
+After being accepted as part of CRAN, I will submit a detailed paper to the *Journal of Statistical Software*, where I will discuss the mathematical background, the key features, and provide an application of the library, along with a discussion of potential future improvements."